Strumenta/SmartReader/README.md

 ## Usage

 There are mainly two ways to use the library.
 The first is by creating a new `Reader` object, with the URI as the argument, and then calling the `GetArticle` method to obtain the extracted `Article`.
-The second one is by using the static method `ParseArticle` of `Reader` directly, to return an `Article`.
+The second one is by using one of the static methods `ParseArticle` of `Reader` directly, to return an `Article`.
 Both ways are available also through an async method, called respectively `GetArticleAsync` and `ParseArticleAsync`.
-The advantage of using an object is that it gives you the chance to set some options.
+The advantage of using an object, instead of the static method, is that it gives you the chance to set some options.

-You can also give to the library the text, or stream, directly, but you also need to give the original URI.
+There is also the option to parse directly a String or Stream that you have obtained by some other way.
+This is available either with `ParseArticle` methods or by using the proper `Reader` constructor.
+In either case, you also need to give the original URI.
 It will not re-download the text, but it need the URI to make some checks and modifications on the links present on the page.
+If you cannot provide the original uri, you can use a fake one, like `http:\\localhost`.

 If the extraction fails, the returned `Article` object will have the field `IsReadable` set to `false`.